Detecting seasonal episodic-like spatiotemporal memory patterns using animal movement modelling: Introduction

 Many animals experience seasonal variation within their home ranges \citep{Morey2007, Wiktander2001}, suggesting that a memory of these timings would be beneficial to optimize foraging.
 A key tenet of optimal foraging theory is that animals move to maximize their metabolic intake, and when the animal does decide to move, the timing of departure and the animal's subsequent destination are both important \citep{Charnov1976}.
 For example, primates time their journeys to previously visited resource patches with optimal feeding conditions as a means to maximize energetic intake \citep{Janmaat2006}.
 Sharks display intra-population variation and plasticity in their partially migratory movements, highlighting the viability of these long-distance navigations as an efficient foraging tactic \citep{Papastamatiou2013}.
-These recursive movement patterns are nearly impossible without spatial (or spatiotemporal) memory, where the animal must recall its previous interactions with the environment and associate those events with both a location and a time \citep{Fagan2013}.
+These recursive movement patterns are nearly impossible without some sort of seasonal episodic-like memory, where the animal must recall what it is foraging for, as well as when and where that food resource was last found \citep{Fagan2013}.
 Movement models that incorporate spatial memory can provide insight on how human-animal conflict \citep{Buderman2018}, habitat fragmentation \citep{Marchand2017}, and global warming \citep{Mauritzen2001} affect memory-informed animals.